lestece/BIM-Dance-Studio/README.md

 The page is divided into two sections.

 1. ##### CLASSES TIMETABLE
-Preceded by a color legend that matches the dance class level taught, it contains a table that shows what classes are available for every day of the week at certain specific times.
+Preceded by a color legend that matches the dance class level taught, it contains a table that shows what classes are available for every day of the week during specific time slots.

 ![Large screens classes timetable](docs/README-images/classes-timetable.png)

-On large screens, all of the classes for each day of the week and each time of the day are showed in a unique table.
+On large screens, all of the classes for each day of the week and each time slot are displayed in a single table.

 ![Medium/small screens classes timetables](docs/README-images/smarthphone-class-timetable.gif)